How to Start A Christian Blog in 2021

 A webflow site will cost you more because it's more customized than a wordpress site.
 You will also find a lot of wordpress designers compared to webflow, so you can get a website up and running faster.

 What platform should you use?

-If you are a beginner on a budget, I would suggest you go with WordPress.
+If you are a beginner on a budget, I suggest you go with WordPress.
 You can hire someone to build for you or build it yourself.

-Wordpress is also a template-based and most templates will allow you to build fast and your blog will be up and running in no time.
+Wordpress is also template-based and most templates will allow you to build fast and your blog will be up and running in no time.

 But if security, quality, and ease of use are what you are going for, then I highly suggest going with Webflow.